 - discuss macroeconomic relationships and current economic policy measures, apply central economic theories and concepts, and analyze the consequences of individual decisions in a market economy context

 You will learn

 - the fundamental aspects of data science and technology management

 - to select appropriate methods for data collection, apply suitable estimation procedures, and to analyze the results of a routine sample survey.

-- describe basic concepts of probability and statistics and apply them to analyze simple data sets.
+- to describe basic concepts of probability and statistics and apply them to analyze simple data sets.

-- assess the impact of big data on businesses and how the analysis of (big and heterogeneous) data can be used in your working environment
+- to assess the impact of big data on and how the analysis of (big and heterogeneous) data can be used in your working environment

-- understand the potential applications of new technologies from a management perspective
+- to understand the potential applications of new technologies from a management perspective

 Your Key Learnings in the area of "Marketing & Strategy